Learn about actual and potential costs

 How risky is the supply chain?

-The supply chain for NAS devices is exposed to a medium level of risk, which harms buyer power because providers that face supply chain disruptions are often less willing to negotiate on prices.
-Key inputs of NAS devices include semiconductors and electronic components, steel and aluminum.
-Semiconductors and electronic components...
+The supply chain for NAS devices has a medium level of risk, which harms buyer power because providers that face supply chain disruptions are often less willing to negotiate on prices.
+The key inputs of NAS devices include semiconductors and electronic components, steel and aluminum.
+Semiconductors and electronic components are...
 Subscribe to learn more.